marijnh/Eloquent-JavaScript/20_node.md

 the browser.
 This chapter and the [next one](skillsharing) will briefly introduce ((Node.js)), a program that allows you to apply your JavaScript skills outside of the browser.
-With it, you can build anything from small command-line tools to HTTP ((server))s that power dynamic ((website))s.
+With it, you can build anything from small command line tools to HTTP ((server))s that power dynamic ((website))s.

 These chapters aim to teach you the main concepts that Node.js uses